-Most bank holidays in 20201 fall on a Monday, except for one of the biggest holidays of the year – Christmas.
-Both Christmas and Boxing Day in 2021 will be substitute days on the 27th and 28th of December respectively.
-That means four consecutive days off over Christmas.
+Most bank holidays in 2022 fall on a Monday, except for one of the biggest holidays of the year – Christmas.
+Christmas falls on a Sunday while Boxing Day falls on a Monday, making 27th December (Tuesday) a substitute day for Christmas.
+That means three consecutive days off over Christmas.
 Yay!

 As such, the bank holidays for 20201 are:

-Monday 2 August: Summer Bank Holiday: (Scotland only)
+Monday 1 August: Summer Bank Holiday (Scotland only)